Comprehensive Guide to Chinese Coins: History, Types, Values

 In the first case, as we know, we are talking about a very simple economic system; we exchange goods and objects in exchange for other goods and other objects in an exchange considered on an equal footing between the two traders.

-In the second case the shells were used as real coins and had a purchasing power that, even if with enormous limits, allowed to get food and various tools.
+In the second case, people used shells as real coins, which, despite their significant limitations, had enough purchasing power to obtain food and various tools.

 Starting from the second half of the XII century B.C., the Chinese Empire witnessed a real introduction of an early coin.